Mexico Invest Free shortlist

 Operating a properly licensed STR also supports your insurance position.
 Insurers are more willing to write coverage for registered, tax-compliant operators than undisclosed informal rentals.
 See SAT Rental Registration Mexico.

-Safety risk management to reduce claims and premium
+What should buyers verify on safety risk management to reduce claims and premiu?

 Insurance is protection against loss; risk management reduces the probability of loss occurring.
 For STR operators in Mexico, proactive safety management has both liability and premium benefits.